Multi-Marginal Flow Matching with Adversarially Learnt Interpolants: Discussion

 \section{Discussion}

 We propose ALI-CFM, a novel approach to learning interpolants in multi-marginal flow matching.
 ALI is a conceptually novel way to learn interpolations by matching the distributions of intermediate marginals, as opposed to the strict pointwise assignment used in all existing methods.
 We have demonstrated the superior capabilities of our method to fit complex dynamics with noisy samples from hundreds (\Cref{sec:cell_tracking}) or thousands (\Cref{sec:knot_exp}) of marginal distributions -- no other FM algorithm managed to demonstrate a comparable performance on this task.
-Moreover, across datasets and dimensions, our ALI-CFM performs on par with the state-of-the-art methods on single cell trajectory inference.
+Moreover, across datasets and dimensions, our ALI-CFM performs on par with the state-of-the-art methods on single-cell trajectory inference.

-\looseness=-1 Our interpolants are learnt using an adversarial learning objective, which fits well to the density-free problem setting in flow matching.
-Although GANs are challenging to train, we have proposed regularising terms to the objective that, apart from guaranteeing unique interpolants, empirically stabilised training.
+Our interpolants are learnt using an adversarial learning objective, which fits well to the density-free problem setting in flow matching.
+Although GANs are challenging to train, we have proposed regularising terms to the objective that, apart from guaranteeing unique interpolants, empirically stabilise training.

+In fact, compared to baselines (see the final paragraph in \Cref{app:knot_exp}), our adversarial training can reduce the complexity of training accurate interpolants in flow matching.
 Additionally, there is a rich literature on GAN optimisation, e.g., regarding alternative objectives \citep{arjovsky2017wasserstein, jolicoeur2018relativistic, sun2020towards, huanggan2024ganisdead}.